Career Timeline of Byron Donalds: Major Achievements and Milestones

 In 2007, Byron Donalds left TIB Bank and took a position as a portfolio manager at CMG Surety LLC.

-In 2010, Byron Donalds left the Democratic Party and joined the Republican Party.
+In 2010, Byron Donalds left the Democratic Party and joined the Republican Party after becoming involved in the Tea Party movement.

 2012: Candidate for U.S. House of Representatives

-In 2012, Byron Donalds was a candidate for the U.S. House of Representatives in Florida's 19th congressional district, finishing fifth of six candidates.
+In 2012, Byron Donalds ran for the U.S. House of Representatives in Florida's 19th congressional district and finished fifth out of six candidates.

 2014: Considered Running for U.S. House